danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

     - Names can contain a mix of uppercase and lower case strings, and numbers.
     - Names cannot contain symbols.

 2. **Initialize/Assign:** What is it that you want to store?
 A number?
 By assigning a value, you will need to use the equal sign.
-There are four data types that are useful to know at this introductary level:
+There are four data types that are useful to know at this introductory level:
     - *number* for numbers of any kind: integer or floating-point.
     - *string* for strings.
 A string may have one or more characters and it has to be used with double or single quotation marks.
 For example: `let moving_size = "sixty";`
     - *boolean* for true/false.
 For example: `let moving_size = true;`